-I was on the phone with a friend a couple months ago and he was lamenting the fact that he lost a big work contract for the fall, leaving a “hole” in his income and schedule.
+I was on the phone with a friend a couple months ago and he was lamenting the fact that he lost a big work contract, leaving a “hole” in his income and schedule.

 My immediate thought was – oh, an opening for something new, maybe more fun, perhaps higher paying.